Malaria in Pregnancy Working Group (MiPWG)

 - Next meeting:

-The purpose of the Malaria in Pregnancy Working Group (MPWG) is to provide strategic advice on best practices for scaling up interventions for the prevention and control of malaria during pregnancy.
+The purpose of the Malaria in Pregnancy Working Group (MiP WG) is to provide the RBM Partnership with strategic advice on best practices for scaling up interventions for the prevention and control of malaria during pregnancy towards the achievement of RBM targets and MDGs.

 Areas of Focus: